linda88214/seller-app/README.md

-# Seller App
+# Seller App Proposal

-### Proposal

-## User Story & MVP
+## User Story

-###### I would like to update the stock availabilities.
+##### I would like to update the stock availabilities.
 - Need Stocks table
-- Need CRUD
+- User can create a new item
+- User can update current item
+- User can delete the item
-- Need to have different pages for each CRUD
+- Need to have different pages

-###### When the customer order, I want to see the items so I can prepare for the delivery.
+##### When the customer order, I want to see the items so I can prepare for the delivery.
 - Need Pending-order table
 - Need Order page
 - Need 'GET'
 - Need 'POST'
-- Need to show the order item number and how many items were placed
+- Need to show the order item number, buyer name, and how many items were placed

-###### When the customer order, I want to check the items availability.
+##### When the customer order, I want to check the items availability.
-- Inside the Stock page, the admin can check the items availability by searching with item number
+- Inside the Stock page, the user can check the items availability by searching with item number

-###### When I'm done with preparing the package, I would like to change the status in the system.
+##### When I'm done with preparing the package, I would like to change the status in the system.
-- Inside the Order page, the admin can change the status by clicking button
+- Inside the Order page, the user can change the status by clicking button
 - Need to have 'Pending', 'Complete' buttons to change the status
 - When the button is clicked, the person's name needs to be updated below the status
 - Need 'PUT' to update the status
 - Need 'DELETE' to remove from the Pending-order table

-###### I would like to keep all the completed order records.
+##### I would like to keep all the completed order records.
 - Need the Completed order page
 - Need Completed-order table
 - When the order status is set to 'Complete', the order record stores inside the Completed order page
 - Need 'GET' method from the completed order table
+- When the user clicks on the each order, user can see the ordered items

-###### Need log in page to secure the orders
+##### Need log in page to secure the orders
-- Need Sign-up, Log-in page
+- Need Sign-up, Log-in page, profile page
 - Need auth
 - Need users table
+- User can update the profile